provenance-io/provenance-docs/docs/pb/integrating/integrating-with-p8e/p8e-contract-execution-environment-p8e/key-management/permissioning-others.md

 The primary mechanism for providing this support is done by adding additional audience members to stored assets.
 Please reference [DIME (Encryption Envelope Specification)](https://docs.provenance.io/p8e/overview/encrypted-object-store/dime-encryption-envelope-specification#dime-encryptionenvelopespecification-retrievalcontext) for additional information on how data is encrypted.

-When storing objects in the Object Store or executing p8e contracts, additional audiences can be specified in a `permissions` object using the `PermissionInfo` schema:
+When storing objects in the Object Store or executing BlockVault contracts, additional audiences can be specified in a `permissions` object using the `PermissionInfo` schema:

 ```
 PermissionInfo {